Peng Cheng (serial killer): Investigation and flight

-On the following evening, Cheng went to a payphone and called Zhang's house.
+On the following evening, Peng went to a payphone and called Zhang's house.
 When his wife answered, he pretended to be an anonymous business partner and explained the situation, but Zhang's wife said that she knew nothing of the money and told him to ask her husband.
 After finishing the call, Mrs. Zhang became worried and called Mr. Wang to ask him where her husband was.
-Wang said that he had not seen him for the past two days and that when he called him on his telephone, he was surprised to hear that it was not Zhang, but Cheng who answered, claiming that he had been given the phone by Zhang himself.
+Wang said that he had not seen him for the past two days and that when he called him on his telephone, he was surprised to hear that it was not Zhang, but Peng who answered, claiming that he had been given the phone by Zhang himself.

-After hearing this, Mrs. Zhang felt that she had heard the name Cheng before, realizing that it was her husband's old classmate, Cheng Peng, who was also likely the same person who had called her on the phone.
+After hearing this, Mrs. Zhang felt that she had heard the name Peng before, realizing that it was her husband's old classmate, who was also likely the same person who had called her on the phone.
 She pondered on the situation for the next few days, before eventually contacting the police to file a missing person report.
-After describing the strange circumstances that had occurred, the authorities immediately started investigating Cheng.
-Upon learning that Cheng was also the last person to have seen Zhang alive, he was summoned to the police station on 16 January for questioning.
-Cheng explained in a calm and collected manner that Zhang had gone to Yunnan to sell drugs with his relatives, who were operating out of Lanzhou, and that he had borrowed 3,000 yuan and the telephone from him.
+After describing the strange circumstances that had occurred, the authorities immediately started investigating Peng.
+Upon learning that Peng was also the last person to have seen Zhang alive, he was summoned to the police station on 16 January for questioning.
+Peng explained in a calm and collected manner that Zhang had gone to Yunnan to sell drugs with his relatives, who were operating out of Lanzhou, and that he had borrowed 3,000 yuan and the telephone from him.